 These testaments to aviation history are not the area’s only locations with unique draws.
 Northeast Tucson’s Mini Time Machine Museum of Miniatures boasts over 500 painstakingly detailed dollhouses and roomboxes.
 Meanwhile, the University of Arizona’s Biosphere 2, in nearby Oracle, is a one-of-a-kind research facility initially intended to test the viability of space colonization.
 The result: a massive complex that houses five distinct and complete biomes—an ocean with a coral reef, mangrove wetlands, a tropical rainforest, savanna grassland, and fog desert—all of which can be toured by the public.

 Step outside your day-to-day and experience something new with a trip to Tucson.
 Find a convenient, affordable flight into Tucson International Airport from Southwest® and reserve your seat with a hassle-free booking experience.
 Start planning your trip today and learn more about the Southwest® Experience that awaits.

 Got flexible travel plans?

-Use our Low Fare Calendar to find the cheapest flights to Tucson available inside your travel window.Find flights
+Use our Low Fare Calendar to find the lowest fares on flights to Tucson available inside your travel window.Find flights

 Things to do in Tucson.